rstudio/rstudio-docker-products/package-manager/README.md

 1. R 3.6.1
 1. RStudio Package Manager

 > NOTE: Package Manager is currently not very particular about R version.
-So changing R version is rarely necessary
+Changing the R version is rarely necessary.

 #### Configuration